 - or a student, faculty, or staff acting in a personal capacity (versus in their student or employee role within the University)

 The external user distinction is very important to the University for unrelated business income tax (UBIT), sales tax, FA (indirect) cost rate, and Organized Research policy purposes.
 There are some service centers which have external users.
-Sales to external users may be via Sponsored AR via an approved Purchase Order or if minimal amount may be cash (for deposit to the University's Wells Fargo Account).
-Proper accounting for approval and monitoring of the use of a service center by external users is required.
+Sales to external users may be cash (for deposit to the Cashier's Office), or the sale may be posted to a Miscellaneous Receivable PTA.
+Proper accounting for, approval and monitoring of the use of a service center by external users is requested.